Frequently Asked Questions

 If you are planning to drop your samples off, Torrent’s daily sample receiving hours are from 9 AM to 7 PM.
 If you are located in the greater Bay Area, we also offer a courier pick up service.
 If outside of the Bay Area, we receive samples through FedEx, UPS or any other package delivery services.

-Torrent’s normal business hours are Monday – Friday form 9 AM – 7 PM PST.
+Torrent’s normal business hours are Monday – Friday from 9 AM – 7 PM PST.
 By pre-arrangement, staff can be available to receive samples out side the normal working hours and during the weekend.

 Torrent offers many TAT options.
 Our standard TAT is 5-10 business days; starting at 9 am on the day after the sample was received.
 Faster TATs are available including 4, 3, 2, and 1 working days.
 When choosing these options, Torrent will email a digital report in pdf format by the close of business on the day it is due.